jcblum/community-faqs/code-question-tips_6824.md

 If you're trying to figure out how to include **properly formatted R Markdown source** in your post, here's the special trick: [Formatting R Markdown Source](https://community.rstudio.com/t/faq-how-to-format-your-code/6246#heading--rmarkdown)

-<h3 id='heading--reprex'>Include a <code>Rep</code>roducible <code>Ex</code>ample — a <code>reprex</code></h3>
+<h3 id='heading--reprex'>Include a <code>Rep</code>roducible <code>Ex</code>ample</h3>

+The gold standard for communicating about code problems is to compose a **small, self-contained reproducible example** ("reprex" for short).
+A reproducible example is a chunk of code that:

+1. Demonstrates your problem

+   **_and_**
+2. Will run on anybody's computer

 Most helpers will work on your code problem in two stages: first they will _read_ your code to form a hypothesis about what it does, then they will _run_ your code to test their hypothesis and find solutions to its problems.

-Experienced helpers have learned that it is often a waste of time to try to debug code only by reading it, or to suggest solutions without testing them by running code.
-Most people here are helping others for free, on their own time.
-Every extra step that it takes for helpers to work on your problem is a reason for them to move on to a different question.

-A good reproducible example makes both the reading and the running step as friction-less as possible for your helpers.
-Others should be able to copy your reproducible example and paste it into an R script to get as close to replicating your issue as possible.
+A good reproducible example makes both the reading and the running step as easy as possible for your helpers.
+That makes it more likely that you'll get a speedy and helpful response.

+#### How to reprex

-If you’re still new to this idea, check out [So You’ve Been Asked to Make a `reprex`](https://www.jessemaegan.com/post/so-you-ve-been-asked-to-make-a-reprex/).
+- If you’re **new** to this idea, **start here**:

-<h3 id='heading--reprexdata'>Data for my reprex?</h3>

-Providing example data is often important for a good reprex.
-There are a few good ways to do this;
-- Use [R’s built in example datasets](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/00Index.html).
-For example, simply calling `mtcars` in R produces the [mtcars dataset](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/mtcars.html).
-- Here’s a nice discussion on [creating simple data frames for your reprex with `deparse`, `tibble` `readr::read_csv`, or `dput`](https://community.rstudio.com/t/5346).
+[Beginner's guide to creating a reproducible example][reprex-newbie]

+- If you need to make a reprex for a problem with a **Shiny app**, there are some extra things to consider.
+Find out more: [SHINY GUIDANCE]()

+- For links to **all our best reprex guidance** for new and experienced folks alike, read:
+[All about reproducible examples][reprex]

+<h3 id='heading--reprexdata'>Make the data in your reprex self-contained</h3>

+If your problem involves code that's working with data, then you'll need to include example data in your reproducible example.

+The tricky part is that the data needs to be included in a **completely self-contained** way.
+In most cases, this means you won't be able to just re-use the data import code you've already got.
+That `CSV` on your hard drive doesn't exist on anybody else's computer! 😅

+Some good ways to get self-contained data into a reprex are:

-- And many link to their data via a URL.
+- Rewrite your reprex to use a [built-in data set][data-builtin]
+- [Generate synthetic data][data-generate] as part of your reprex
+- Include a [sample of your own data][data-owndata] in a self-contained way

+#### Methods for making data self-contained

+If you're new to reproducible examples, start here: [Beginner's guide to creating reproducible examples: Make it self-contained][data-newbie]

+If you want all the details, read our comprehensive guide:
+[How to get data into your reproducible example][data]

+<h3 id='heading--reprexpkg'>Use the `reprex` package to prepare your reproducible example</h3>

+[`reprex`](https://reprex.tidyverse.org/) is a tidyverse package with useful tools for preparing reproducible examples.
+Using it has two major benefits:

+- It automatically **formats** both **your code _and the code's output_** in a way that's easy for your helpers to read, and also easy for them to copy, paste, and run themselves.
+- It helps you **verify** that your reproducible example really is **complete and self-contained** by running the code in a separate R session while generating the formatted output.

+You don't *have* to use `reprex` to prepare your reproducible examples, but we **strongly recommend** that you do so.

+#### Get started with the `reprex` package

+: you can't use `reprex` to prepare Shiny reproducible examples.
+[SHINY GUIDANCE]()

 <h3 id='heading--screenshot'>Use screenshots the right way</h3>